Emigration from the United States: 21st century

+A survey by Arton Capital found that 53 percent of American millionaires are more likely to leave the country after the 2024 presidential election, regardless of who wins.
+It is also expected that more American citizens and legal immigrants will be unduly deported under the more aggressive policies of the second Trump administration.

 Reasons for emigrating

 There are many reasons why Americans emigrate from the United States.
 Economic reasons include job or business opportunities, or a higher standard of living in another country.
 Others emigrate due to marriage or partnership to a foreigner, for religious or humanitarian purposes, or to seek adventure or experience a different culture.
 Many decide to retire abroad seeking a lower cost of living, especially more affordable health care.
-Immigrants to the United States may decide to return to their countries of origin to be with family members.
+Immigrants to the United States may decide to rejoin family members in their countries of origin.
 Other reasons include political dissatisfaction, safety concerns and cultural issues such as racism.
 Some Americans may also emigrate to evade legal liabilities; a common past case was evasion of mandatory military service.

 In addition to Americans who choose to emigrate as adults, many children are born in the United States to foreign temporary workers or international students and naturally move with their parents when they return to their countries of origin.
 Due to their acquisition of U.S. citizenship by birth but no significant connection to the country, they are sometimes called "accidental Americans".

 Destinations with facilitated access

+One reason the U.S. diaspora is unusually small relative to its home population is that it is generally much more difficult for Americans to emigrate to a foreign country than, for example, citizens of countries in the Schengen Zone; similar to most other large countries, Americans looking for economic opportunity are generally limited to transmigration within the U.S.

 In addition to U.S. territories, U.S. citizens have the right to reside in the Marshall Islands, Micronesia and Palau due to a Compact of Free Association between the United States and each of these countries.
 They may also freely move to Svalbard due to its open migration policy, as long as they are able to obtain housing and means of support there.

 Americans with parents or ancestors from certain countries, such as Germany, Ireland and Italy, may be able to claim nationality via jus sanguinis and therefore move there freely.
-Germany and Austria also have an easier path to citizenship for descendants of victims of Nazi crimes, even if ius sanguinis does not apply in the specific case.
+Germany and Austria also have an easier path to citizenship for descendants of victims of Nazi crimes, even if jus sanguinis does not apply in the specific case.
 Similarly, American Jews may move to Israel under its Law of Return.

 The USMCA (and previously NAFTA) allows U.S. citizens to work in Canada and Mexico in business or in certain professions, with few restrictions.
 However, to obtain permanent residence they must still satisfy the regular immigration requirements in these countries.